1. Each school will issue an academic clearance card to the candidate. This card will be used to call the candidate's name. Please preserve the card.

 5. Women keep their caps on throughout the ceremony.
 Men remove their caps during the Opening; replace them thereafter; remove them again for the Closing, and replace them to remain through the end of the ceremony.

-9. After the Commencement ceremony, graduates will be led by the Marshals out of the gymnasium.
-PLEASE DO NOT LEAVE UNTIL THE LINE OF MARCH REACHES THE PARKING LOT.
+8. After the Commencement ceremony, graduates will be led by the Marshals out of the Multi Purpose Center.
+PLEASE DO NOT LEAVE THE LINE OF MARCH UNTIL YOU ARE RELEASED BY THE MARSHAL.